pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 - **Integrating Retrieval Strengthens Rigor.** Leveraging a dedicated retrieval agent which queries [OpenAlex](https://openalex.org/) to ensure that our drafts were firmly grounded in existing literature, rather than relying solely on generative models.
   We also used [WithdrarXiv](https://arxiv.org/abs/2412.03775) through a custom-built vector embeddings database to help avoid reasons for retraction based on similar content.
   This hybrid retrieval-augmented approach helps reduce fabricated citations and avoids reasons for retraction to improve the manuscript's scientific credibility.
-- **Automated Feedback Is Powerful, but Imperfect.** Implementing a “peer-review” agent that applied heuristic and model-based checks (e.g., ensuring the presence of hypothesis statements, verifying statistical claims against source data) highlighted both the potential and current limitations of automated review.
+- **Automated Feedback Is Powerful, but Imperfect.** Implementing a "peer-review" agent that applied heuristic and model-based checks (e.g., ensuring the presence of hypothesis statements, verifying statistical claims against source data) highlighted both the potential and current limitations of automated review.
   While it caught many structural issues, nuanced scientific arguments still required human oversight.

 ## Challenges We Faced